jessebl/vsuite/README.md

 ```

-This uses `make` along with a makefile in `.vsuite` to freshly generate the
+This uses GNU make along with a makefile in `.vsuite` to freshly generate the
 specified file unless it has been updated more recently than the source
 markdown file.
 Hence, you can always make sure that you have up-to-date
 documentation with `vs make`.
 The currently available formats are: